moxystudio/node-proper-lockfile/README.md

 Tries to acquire a lock on `file`.

-If the lock succeeds, an `unlock` function is given that should be called when you want to release the lock.
+If the lock succeeds, an `unlock` function is provided that should be called when you want to release the lock.
-If the lock get compromised, the provided `compromised` function will be called (optionally).
+If the lock gets compromised, the provided `compromised` function will be called (optionally).

 Available options: